 - 1. Apply to Kent State University (which includes having any official transcripts from previous college and technical level coursework sent for evaluation).
 Take the placement test, if required.
 A meeting with an ADN representative is required. - 2.
 Students must complete any developmental coursework as prescribed through the placement test or evidence of mastery of the content. - 3.
-The following courses must be completed with a "C" (2.00) or higher: BSCI 11020, BSCI 20021, CHEM 10055, UC 10097, NUTR 23511, PSYC 11762, and NRST 10010 prior to entering the second year, first semester. - 4.
+The following courses must be completed with a "C" (2.00) or higher prior to admission to the Paramedic to ADN Transition course: BSCI 11010 and CHEM 10055 (CHEM10050) and UC 10097 and one from Kent Core Mathematics and Critical Reasoning category. - 4.
+The following courses must be completed with a "C" (2.00) or higher: BSCI 11020, BSCI 20021, NUTR 23511, PSYC 11762, and NRST 10010 prior to entering the second year, first semester. - 5.
 Students must have a minimum cumulative GPA of 2.70 to be admitted to NRST 10008. - a.
-Admission will be dependent on the sufficient number of students to hold the course. - 5.
+Admission will be dependent on the sufficient number of students to hold the course. - 6.
 After successful completion of NRST 10008, students will: - a.
-Be awarded substitute credit for NRST 10003 and waive NRST 10001. - 6.
+Be awarded substitute credit for NRST 10003 and waive NRST 10001. - 7.
 After successful completion of the above, students may enter the 2nd year of the Associate Degree in Nursing Program.